SDFIdk/skraafoto_frontend/docs/overview.md

 ## Services related to Skraafoto

 Skraafoto itself is just a HTML/JS application that is downloaded to a browser.
 From here, it fetches data from various sources to browse skråfotos.
-These are:
+These sources are:

 - [Skråfoto STAC API](https://github.com/SDFIdk/skraafoto_stac_public/blob/main/dokumentation.md)
   For searching through skråfoto metadata